The 20 Best Congenital Radioulnar Synostosis Doctors Near Me in Tennessee, US

 Offers Telehealth

-Kristen Ploetze is a Hand Surgeon and an Orthopedics provider in Knoxville, Tennessee.
+Kristen Ploetze is a Hand Surgeon practicing medicine in Knoxville, Tennessee.
 Dr. Ploetze is rated as an Experienced provider by MediFind in the treatment of Congenital Radioulnar Synostosis.
-Her top areas of expertise are Carpal Tunnel Syndrome, Rhizarthrosis, Ganglion Cyst, Trigger Thumb, and Fasciotomy.
-Dr. Ploetze is currently accepting new patients.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Carpal Tunnel Syndrome, Rhizarthrosis, Ganglion Cyst, Trigger Thumb, and Fasciotomy.

 Experienced in Congenital Radioulnar Synostosis